lsst-tstn/tstn-020/index.rst

       git clone git@github.com:lsst-ts/ts_config_attcs.git
       git checkout -b tickets/DM-12345

+    Note that the branch name is the word ``tickets/`` appended with the Jira ticket name.

 #.
 Open the most recent schema version (v2) and modify the contents of ``_labels.yaml``.
     For example, the original version may be: